zzzeek/calchipan/README.rst

 here, noting the caveats that **this is super duper alpha stuff I just started a week ago**.
 Some SQL operations that we normally take for granted will **perform pretty badly** (guide is below), so at the moment it's not entirely clear how much speed will be an issue.
-There are comprehensive tests for all the SQL operations implemented, but these are only rudimentary "does it work at all" tests - dealing with at most about six rows and just two tables.
-I've run some more real world ORM types of scripts, and while the results are encouraging, handling SQLAlchemy's rather complex eager loading queries very nicely, the performance of some operations (particularly data mutations) are a little slow, but then again Pandas is not oriented towards manipulation of DataFrames in a CRUD-style way so for straight up SELECTs it may be quite useful for some people.
+There's a good number of tests for all the SQL functionality that's been implemented, though these are all rudimentary "does it work at all" tests dealing with at most only three or four rows and two tables.
+Additional functional tests with real world ORM examples have shown very good results, illustrating queries with fairly complex geometries (lots of subqueries, aliases, and joins) working very well with no errors.
+The performance of some operations, particularly data mutation operations, are fairly slow, but Pandas is not oriented towards manipulation of DataFrames in a CRUD-style way in any case.
+For straight up SELECTs that stay close to primary Pandas use cases, results should be pretty decent.

 Can I just type "select * from table" and it will work?
 =======================================================================